sussii/k12.interncamp.assignment.book/content/10_Day1_Assignment/_index.md

 ### Research about TSP Applications

 Let's do some background research.
 Find at least 5 real-world problem related to TSP.
 You should be able to describe the use cases.

+steps for studying tsp problems to be added!!!

 ---
 ### Onboarding to Quantum Computing